Human and Animal Research Ethics (BETH5202)

 Effective involvement in this Professional Development course will enable students to:

-- Outline the main ethical problems and associated arguments that arise in relation to human and animal research
+- Outline the main ethical problems and associated arguments that arise in relation to human and non-human animal research

 - Critically appraise research projects, methodologies, and topical issues.